JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

 - It is recommended to use CBOR Web Token-encoded MUD URLs whereever possible to allow for better integrity checking
 - Using expiry times for CWTs containing MUD URLs can be advantageous, but also has its shortcomings.
   Most notably, expiry times are not recommended if it is possible for Things to reach a state where they have neither the means to update their CWT nor a non-expired token in their persistent storage
-  As devices may be out of service for longer periods at a time, where they would not have the ability to refresh CWTs, this state is unavoidable for the vast majority of devices.
+  As devices may be out of service for longer periods of time, preventing them from refreshing CWTs, this state is unavoidable for the vast majority of devices.
-- In order to use expiry times anyways, manufacturers could use two different CWTs: A backup CWT without an expiry time with a MUD URL pointing to a very constrained MUD file that only allows updating the main CWT, and a main CWT that has an expiry time but has a more broad MUD file referenced in it.
+- In order to use expiry times anyways, manufacturers could use two different CWTs: A backup CWT without an expiry time with a MUD URL pointing to a very restricted MUD file that only allows updating the main CWT, and a main CWT that has an expiry time but has a more broad MUD file referenced in it.

 For network operators:
 Network operators SHOULD specify a policy that describes: